-First order of business is to pick up your Harley Davidson before you can start on the ultimate American road trip.
+First order of business is to pick up your Harley-Davidson before you can start on the ultimate American road trip.
 Parallel to I-55, (the Interstate 55) the legendary Route 66 began its run right here.
 It cut through the state before it ran the whole way to the Pacific Coast.
 Along the way you’ll see old-time diners and service stations which are a real slice of Americana.
 Riding South from Chicago, we will pass the old archetypal truck stop town of McLean, but we don’t linger, instead we barrel through the coal-mining area of Illinois and continue along the Pontiac Trail, as this road used to be known.
 Finally we pull into Springfield, the Illinois state capital.
-You can choose between staying at either the Hilton Downtown Springfield or the historic Abraham Lincoln Hotel.
-Both hotels are just a stone’s throw from the site of Abraham Lincoln's Illinois home.
+Our hotel is just a stone’s throw from the site of Abraham Lincoln's Illinois home.

 Making our way south, we head towards the state of Missouri on our way to St. Louis, a town rich in history.
 Along the way, we will pass through a number of Highway towns, which are great places for a stop en route.
 One thing’s for sure, you should see the famous Dixie truck stop, "Our Lady of the Highway Statue", Litchfield and the "Ariston Café".
 We will also set aside some time to visit Meramec Caverns as you head for the Mississippi River – a complex of mineral formations which are as rare as they are exquisite.
 And of course we couldn’t miss the famous "Chain of Rocks Bridge".
 Now we are properly in Missouri, the state where the Mississippi River meets the Missouri River, and where you can find both forests meet the grassland prairies.
 It’s a short ride from the state border into the "Gateway to the West," St. Louis, a dynamic and cultured city nestled along the shores of the almighty Mississippi River.
 You will find not only some of the best live music, but also BBQ ribs in the entire United States in St. Louis.
 You can also study the magnificent St. Louis Arch from the window of tonight’s accommodations, the centrally located Hampton Inn.